 The area is geared more towards Indian tourists, rather than foreigners who seldom visit it.
 Many of the signs are in the local language, particularly in Malvan where there are homestays.
 Foreign women should dress modestly (skirts below the knees and no revealing tops) in order to avoid attracting negative attention.
 Foreign women may feel uncomfortable sun baking and swimming on Tarkarli beach, particularly if there are groups of Indian guys around (which is likely, due to the proximity of the Maharashtra Tourism resort).
 Quieter Malvan beach offers much more privacy.

-Local Malvani cuisine, featuring coconut, red chilli and kokum, predominates.
-Seafood is a specialty as fishing is one of the villagers' main sources of income.
+Local Malvani cuisine predominates, featuring coconut, red chilli and kokum.
+Seafood is a specialty, as fishing is one of the villagers' main sources of income.
 Delicious surmai fish thalis are priced around 300 rupees.
 Bangra (mackerel) is prevalent and cheaper.
 Choices for vegetarians are limited.

-Unlike many other beaches in India, you won't find any shacks or snack stands lining the shore.
+Unlike many other beaches in India, you won't find shacks or snack stands lining the shore.